Employer Identification Number: Tax-exempt, charitable, non-profit organizations, and EINs

-EIN expiration/cancellation
+EIN expiration/cancelation

 EINs do not expire.
 Once an EIN has been issued to an entity, it will never be reissued, although a business may elect to cancel or change its current EIN for specific reasons.
-Cases include purchasing or becoming a subsidiary of another business, or if there are changes to the ownership structure of the business, or if you are a sole proprietorship subject to bankruptcy proceedings.
-If you change your location or business name, you don't need to get a new EIN, but you will still have to report these changes to the IRS.
-You can report a change of business address with an IRS Form 8822 B. If you are changing your business structure, you can file an IRS Form 8832.
+Cases include purchasing or becoming a subsidiary of another business, or of changes to the ownership structure of the business, or if a sole proprietorship is subject to bankruptcy proceedings.
+Changing business location or business name, doesn't require getting a new EIN, but the change still needs to be reported to the IRS.
+A change of business address can be reported using IRS Form 8822 B. A change of business structure can be reported with an IRS Form 8832.

-A new EIN assigned to your business will automatically replace your old EIN, and the old EIN will become inactive and not be reissued.
-Likewise, if you dissolve your business, the EIN will become inactive, closing your account with the IRS.
+A new EIN assigned to a business will automatically replace an existing EIN, and the old EIN will become inactive and not be reissued.
+Likewise, if a business is dissolved, then the EIN will become inactive, closing the account with the IRS.
 There is no way to cancel or remove an EIN, as it is a permanent Federal taxpayer identification number once assigned.